Why you should never rinse dishes before they go in the dishwasher

 Experts discovered this doesn't make any difference in how clean the dishes come out at the end of the dishwashing cycle.

-However, it is important to still scrape off excess food particles that may get stick in your washing machine.
+However, it is important to still scrape off excess food particles that may get stuck in your washing machine.

 Do save water